Note: this is a Google calendar limitation, not a Robin limitation.

-Depending how you've set up your account, Google may temporarily "rate limit" calendar activity coming from a single account (i.e. your booking user in Robin) for a handful of reasons.
+Depending on how you've set up your account, Google may temporarily "rate limit" calendar activity coming from a single account (i.e., your booking user in Robin) for a handful of reasons.
 You can find a few common ones listed here.
 Typically we'd expect to see this error come from co-working spaces or other multi-tenant environments where the following happens:

 Sending too many invitations or emails to external guests